Skip to Content

-Visiting Ireland in February has its pros and cons (and I’m saying that based on 35 years of living here!).
+Visiting Ireland in February has its pros and cons (after 35 years of living here, I can say that with confidence!).

-On the con side, the weather in Ireland in February can be very wintery, with average highs of 8°C/46.4°F and average lows of 2°C/35.6°F.
+On the minus side, the weather in Ireland in February can be very wintery, with average highs of 8°C/46.4°F and average lows of 2°C/35.6°F.

 For many, the often all-over-the-place weather in Ireland in February puts people off visiting during this month.